The Horror of Frankenstein

 The Horror of Frankenstein is a 1970 British horror film by Hammer Film Productions that is both a semi-parody and semi-remake of the 1957 film The Curse of Frankenstein, of Hammer's Frankenstein series.
-It was produced and directed by Jimmy Sangster, starring Ralph Bates, Kate O'Mara, Veronica Carlson, and David Prowse as the monster.
+It was produced and directed by Jimmy Sangster (in his directorial debut), starring Ralph Bates, Kate O'Mara, Veronica Carlson, and David Prowse as the monster.
 It was the only film in the Frankenstein series which did not star Peter Cushing.
 The original music score was composed by Malcolm Williamson.

 Plot

 Victor Frankenstein, a cold, arrogant and womanizing genius, is angry when his father Alphonse forbids him to continue his anatomy experiments.
 He ruthlessly murders Alphonse by sabotaging his shotgun, consequently inheriting the title of Baron von Frankenstein and the family fortune.
-He uses the money to enter medical school in Vienna, but is forced to return home when he impregnates Elizabeth Heiss, the daughter of the Dean.
+He uses the money to enter medical school in Vienna, but is forced to return home when he impregnates the daughter of the Dean.

 Returning to his own castle, Victor sets up a laboratory and starts a series of experiments involving the revival of the dead.
 He eventually builds a composite body from human parts, which he then brings to life.
 The creature goes on a homicidal rampage until it is accidentally destroyed when a little girl accidentally causes the vat in which it has been hidden to be flooded with acid, leaving behind only the creature's shoes floating on the surface.